 You will need to retake the jurisprudence exam during each renewal cycle – the board updates it at least once every two years to make sure that it reflects current standards.
 The jurisprudence exam is worth five hours of continuing education and meets your ethics requirement.

 In addition to providing evidence of continuing education, you will attest that you have maintained ethics standards.
-You will provide a current disclosure statement, complete the application, and submit the required fee.
+You will provide evidence of continuing education if audited.

 If you are still in High School, hold a High School Diploma/GED, or hold a bachelor's degree, check out suggested steps to take along the path to becoming a counselor in North Carolina.

 Board decisions are sent by mail and cannot be shared over the telephone.
-If you need to contact the North Carolina Board of Professional Counselors for another reason, you may call 919-661-0820.
-The board requests, however, that you attempt to find information on the website (http://www.ncblpc.org) before doing so.
-You may email firstname.lastname@example.org for general information.
+You may contact the North Carolina Board of Professional Counselors by calling (844) 622-3572 or (336) 217-6007 or using any of the email addresses on the contact page http://www.ncblpc.org/general-info/contact-us.
+However, the Board requests that you first attempt to find information on the website.

 You may also want to explore joining a professional organization as a student or at anytime during the licensure process.
 The North Carolina Counseling Association and the Licensed Professional Counselors Association of North Carolina are two popular options.